christinachee/docs/how-to-guide/monitor/audit-log.md

 ### Retrieve with Admin API

-The API schema can be found in the [Admin API QraphiQL Explorer](../../reference/apis/admin-api/#api-explorer).
+The API schema can be found in the [Admin API GraphiQL Explorer](../../reference/apis/admin-api/#api-explorer).
 For example:

 ```graphql
 query {